aurielfournier/CV/Auriel_Fournier_CV.md

 1 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H.
 2013  Phenology, Habitat Use and Co-Occurrence of Fall Migrating Yellow Rails in Missouri. *Yellow Rail Virtual Symposium* USFWS

 --->

+2018 Ray, J. D., K. C. Fraser, **A. Fournier**, and A. Shave.
+2018.
+Selection of island habitat by a Texas population of purple martin during the non-breeding season.
+54rd TX Chapt.
+Wildl.
+Soc.
+Dallas, TX.

 2017 **Fournier, A.M.V.,** Woodrey, M.S., Lyons, J.E., Cooper, B.J., Evans, K.E.
 Application OF Structured Decision Making to Marshbird Monitoring in the Gulf of Mexico *American Ornithological Society/Society of Canadian Ornithologists Meeting, East Lansing, MI*